Alison Bielski: Career

 Bielski's poems were first published by small printers.
 She made her debut with Twentieth-Century Flood, published by Howard Sergeant on the Outposts imprint in 1964, and four years later by Shapes and Colours, published by the Triskel Press in Wales.
 Her first hardbacked book was Across the Burning Sand in 1970.

 During her lifetime her works were considered too "modern", too "experimental", too "difficult" because punctuation was reduced to a minimum and no upper-case letters were used in her works.

 Her works include numerous collections and she regularly contributed to magazines.
 She often drew inspiration from Welsh folklore and mythology.
 Her poetry has been published in India, the United Kingdom, the United States, and many European countries.
 Her book The Story of the Welsh Dragon, was chosen by a panel chaired by Lord Snowdon as one of the official souvenirs on the Investiture of the Prince of Wales in 1969.

 Death

 She died on 9 July 2014 and was cremated at Thornhill Crematorium in Cardiff on 24 July.
-She had one son and daughter, six grand children and one great-grandson.
+She had one son and daughter, six grandchildren and one great-grandson.